Quickstart for Bash in Azure Cloud Shell

 - Select "Create storage"

-You are automatically authenticated for Azure CLI 2.0 in every sesssion.
+You are automatically authenticated for Azure CLI 2.0 in every session.

 Select the Bash environment

-- Select the environment drop down from the the left hand side of shell window
+Check that the environment drop-down from the left-hand side of shell window says

 Set your subscription